isXander/Controlify/.github/README.md

 ## Backports?

-This mod is only and will only be available for **1.19.4** and above, this is because in 1.19.4, Mojang introduced arrow key navigation which was easily ported to controller, below 1.19.4, this is not possible.
+This mod is only and will only be available for **1.19.4** and above, this is because in 1.19.4, Mojang introduced arrow keyFunction navigation which was easily ported to controller, below 1.19.4, this is not possible.